histoire-dev/histoire/packages/histoire-plugin-percy/README.md

 # Histoire Screenshot with Percy for visual regression testing

-You need the [Perci CLI](https://docs.percy.io/docs/cli-overview) installed to be able to send snapshots to Percy.
+You need the [Percy CLI](https://docs.percy.io/docs/cli-overview) installed to be able to send snapshots to Percy.

 ```bash